 We believe deeply that within each of us there is a special Light, a unique wisdom, and an evolving sense of purpose.
 Together, we work to help students discover these in a supportive and collaborative environment.

-Associate Head of School Chris Benbow ’90 rejoined the Westtown community in 2014 as Upper School Principal.
-During his tenure as Upper School Principal, Chris has deftly and subtly led a number of initiatives to improve program and student experiences.
-Chris’s other roles at Westtown include Dean of Students (2004-08) and Upper School English Department Chair (2002-04).
-He taught English in our Upper School from 1998 until his 2008 appointment as Assistant Head of School/Head of Upper School at The Williams School in Connecticut, where he served until he re-joined us as Principal.
-Chris also brings wide-ranging experience in education which serve him well as Associate Head: having obtained his M.Ed. from Temple and B.A. from Skidmore, he taught 3rd through 8th grade at Cathedral Christian Academy, served as Director of Education at InnerCity Baseball Academy, and taught English in the School District of Philadelphia.
+Interim Head of School Chris Benbow ’90 rejoined the Westtown community in 2014 as Upper School Principal.
+During his tenure as Upper School Principal, Chris deftly and subtly led a number of initiatives to improve program and student experience.
+Chris’s other roles at Westtown include Dean of Students (2004-08), Upper School English Department Chair (2002-04) and most recently Associate Head of School (2019-21).
+He also taught English in our Upper School from 1998 until his 2008 appointment as Assistant Head of School/Head of Upper School at The Williams School in Connecticut, where he served until he re-joined Westtown as Principal.
+Chris also brings wide-ranging experience in education which serves him well as Interim Head: having obtained his M.Ed. from Temple and B.A. from Skidmore, he taught 3rd through 8th grade at Cathedral Christian Academy, served as Director of Education at InnerCity Baseball Academy, and taught English in the School District of Philadelphia.

 Lower School Principal Karyn Payton came to Westtown in 2016 initially teaching first grade, in which capacity she was elevated to Master Teacher, broadening the social studies curriculum to include more diverse voices.
 Most recently she has served as the Lower School Learning Specialist, notably managing the design and implementation of the new Lower School learning support system.
 Karyn earned a bachelor’s degree in psychology from Temple University and a master’s degree in education and human development from The George Washington University, both with highest honors, and holds a certification in early childhood education from Widener University.
 Karyn has completed the Friends Council on Education’s Institute for Engaging Leadership in Friends Schools.
 Her time before and outside Westtown has included teaching language arts at Delaware Valley Friends School; training teacher interns in the Delaware Valley Friends School Adolescent Literacy Program; teaching first and second grade at the The School in Rose Valley during which she collaborated to create curricula; and, teaching at Friends Select School - of which she is a graduate.
 A lifelong Quaker and member of Chester Monthly Meeting, Karyn has also coordinated educational programs at Pendle Hill.
 In her personal statement of philosophy, Karyn speaks of Quaker practices as key influences and inspirations, including holding issues or ideas in the Light, discerning in collaboration with others and in her own quiet time, and leading with intention.
 She identifies listening and seeking as particularly important practices, calling them “cornerstones of successful teaching and leadership.”